 Will my pre-existing medical conditions be covered by my international health insurance plan?

 Well, the short answer is — every application is different.
 International health insurance plans typically have an underwriter working for the insurance company review your medical history and determine whether or not they can insure you.
 Either they will approve the application as is, limit or exclude the pre-existing condition, or add a premium to cover the additional risks associated with the pre-existing conditions.
 Or they may simply deny the policy.
 At E&M, we take extra care to ensure our clients receive not just health insurance, but the best possible health coverage to suit their needs.

 I’m at risk of becoming a public charge.
 What are my options?

 If you’re at risk of denial under the DHS public charge rule, a perfect solution to avoid public charge is Short-Term Medical Insurance.
 There is no open enrollment period (you can apply at any time), and most plans can last anywhere from one month up to thirty-six months.
-Although these plans do not cover pre-existing conditions, immigrations considers these plans “positively” when using the public charge test.
+Although these plans do not cover pre-existing conditions, immigrations consider these plans “positively” when using the public charge test.